|

 bodybased arts and transdisciplinary teaching to usher in the era

-of sustainability. this will be a experiential workshop, so wear
+of sustainability.
+This will be a experiential workshop, so wear

 comfortable clothing and be prepared to move, make sounds and have